 In addition to material from our regular collections, at both Rivera Library and Orbach Science Library you can borrow:

 Current UCR faculty, staff and students can borrow a Windows laptop.
 They can be used anywhere on campus, but must be returned to the library from which they were borrowed.
 Checkouts round to the nearest three hours.
-Borrowing ceases 30 minutes prior to closing and there is no overnight checkout.
 You can book a laptop in person up to one day in advance.
 In person renewals are allowed if laptops are available.
 Remember:

 - Return the laptop on time, or pay a late fee